Steering MoE LLMs via Expert (De)Activation: Methodology

 Based on the updated router probabilities $p_i$, let $\mathcal{T} \subseteq \{1, \dots, E\}$ denote the indices of the top‑$k$ experts selected for this token with the highest probabilities.
 The final output of the MoE layer is then computed as a weighted sum over the activated experts:

 where $\mathbf h$ is the input token representation to the MoE layer, and $\text{Expert}_i(\cdot)$ denotes the transformation performed by expert $i$.
 Note that, although the adjustments (Eq. \ref{eq:activate}, \ref{eq:deactivate}) set the target expert's score to the maximum (or minimum) among all experts plus (or minus) a small constant $\varepsilon$, the modification remains minimal.
-This preserves the multi-expert structure of the weighted average in Eq.\ref{eq:moe_output}, ensuring that multiple experts contribute meaningfully to the final output.
-In doing so, it avoids the extreme case where one expert is assigned probability 1, eliminating all other contributions, which would effectively collapse the mixture into a single-path model and undermine the intended specialization and redundancy benefits of MoE architectures.
-By contrast, our “soft” steering ensures that the selected expert is favored without fully suppressing others, enabling controlled behavior while maintaining overall model quality and stability.
+This preserves the multi-expert structure of the weighted average in Eq.\ref{eq:moe_output}, ensuring that all top-$k$ experts contribute meaningfully to the final output.
+In particular, it avoids the extreme case where the target expert (or experts) in $\mathcal{A}^{+}$ receive a total probability of 1, distributed only among themselves, while the remaining experts in the top-$k$ set $\mathcal{T}$ receive zero probability.
+Such a collapse would effectively reduce the mixture to only a few active paths, undermining the benefits of MoE architectures and deviating from the behavior of the trained model.
+By contrast, our “soft” steering ensures that the selected experts are favored without fully suppressing others, enabling controlled behavior while maintaining overall model quality and stability.